apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 - Jetty does not support the servlet specification `6.0.0` yet.
 Deployments that use an embedded Jetty servlet container may need to downgrade the version of the Servlet specification manually to `5.0.0`.
 It is likely that this might be sorted out prior to the final GA release by the time Jetty `12` is released.
-- A handful of dependencies and libraries (i.e. OpenSAML) have yet to provide a final release version compatible with Spring Boot `3` and/or Jakarta APIs.
+- A handful of dependencies and libraries (i.e. OpenSAML, Pac4j, Spring Retry,) have yet to provide a final release version compatible with Spring Boot `3` and/or Jakarta APIs.
 These should hopefully finalize and publish a GA release in the next few release candidates.
 - Apache BVal has been replaced with Hibernate Validator as the primary libary for bean validation.
 The former provides no support for Jakarta APIs, yet.
 - Support for Spring Cloud Sleuth has been removed, and will later on be replaced with Micrometer Tracing.
 - The [SCIM 2](https://github.com/pingidentity/scim2) library is replaced with an alternative that supports Jakarta APIs.